scipy-conference/scipy_proceedings/papers/jyotika_singh/jyotika_singh.rst

 Natural language processing (NLP) is the computer manipulation of natural language.
 Natural language refers to language coming from a human, either written or spoken.
-[enwiki]_ defined NLP as follows: NLP is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data.
+:cite:`enwiki` defined NLP as follows: NLP is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data.
 The result is a computer capable of "understanding" the contents of documents, including the contextual nuances of the language within them.
 At one extreme, it could be as simple as counting word frequencies to compare different writing styles.
-[bird]_ mentions, "At the other extreme, NLP involves “understanding” complete human utterances, at least to the extent of being able to give useful responses to them.
+:cite:`bird` mentions, "At the other extreme, NLP involves “understanding” complete human utterances, at least to the extent of being able to give useful responses to them.
 NLP is challenging because Natural language is messy.
 There are few rules and human language is ever evolving.".